 - In addition to expert recommendations, make sure you check in with local friends and relatives.
 They’ll be able to help you narrow down the list of lenders in your area.

-- This is the time to get the best deal.
-Research several lenders and narrow it down to the best offer.
+- This is the time to get the best deal on lots of things, including insurance.
+Research several lenders and narrow it down to the best offer or look at Money.com's Best Home Insurance.

 - The U.S. Department of Housing and Urban Development (USDA) lists mortgage assistance programs by state, which can help you narrow your lender search to those who participate.